gajabaar/gajabaar/index.markdown

 are to where you want to get in cybersecurity.
 And if you are new to the whole field, we will take you through an [introductory curriculum here]({{site.baseurl}}/outline).

 __Q.
-What's a gajabaar though?__
+Is it गाँजाबार? (...nervous laughter...)__
-In traditional Nepali houses, a horizontal wooden bar secures the door from the inside.
+It's गजबार.
+In some traditional Nepali houses, a horizontal wooden bar secures the door from the inside.
+One of its name is gajabaar.
-It's called a gajabaar.

 __Q.
 Do I need prior exposure to cybersecurity?__
 No. You may find prior programming experience helpful.